-This page provides a description of the U.S. Army Corps of Engineers, its mission to reduce risk in coastal areas and how its work relates to FEMA’s mission.
-The page is intended for community members and stakeholders who are interested in understanding how the USACE’s work compliments FEMA’s work.
+This page provides a description of the U.S. Army Corps of Engineers (USACE), its mission to reduce risk in coastal areas, and how its work relates to FEMA’s mission.
+This page is intended for community members and stakeholders who are interested in understanding how the USACE’s work complements FEMA’s work.

-USACE coastal projects reduce vulnerability to storm surge and coastal erosion impacts.
-USACE projects and activities along the coast not only provide storm protection but can also restore coastal ecosystems and facilitate navigation for commerce.
+USACE coastal projects provide multiple benefits to communities including reducing vulnerability to storm surge and protecting against coastal erosion impacts.
+USACE projects and activities also preserve and restore coastal ecosystems, provide recreational opportunities, regulate impacts to aquatic resources and navigable waterways, and facilitate navigation for commerce.

 Resources from U.S. Army Corps of Engineers